Student Counseling and Accessibility Services Center

 - The instructor uses alternative testing formats for the student's exams: For example, oral rather than written, short-answer rather than multiple-choice (or vice versa), or essay rather than multiple-choice.

-- The Disability Services Advocate may recommend a reduced course load (for a single semester or for a student's entire academic career) when the student's disability makes it necessary to work more slowly and spend more time on each course.
+- The Coordinator of Accessibility Services may recommend a reduced course load (for a single semester or for a student's entire academic career) when the student's disability makes it necessary to work more slowly and spend more time on each course.

 - Occasionally a student's disability necessitates an adjustment in required courses.
-The Disability Services Advocate determines whether learning disabilities will prevent the student's mastery of course material in mathematics or foreign languages.
-If so, the Advocate advises the student about the procedures to be followed in seeking adjustments.
+The Coordinator of Accessibility Services determines whether learning disabilities will prevent the student's mastery of course material in mathematics or foreign languages.
+If so, the coordinator advises the student about the procedures to be followed in seeking adjustments.

 - It is the responsibility of the student with a disability to self-identify.

-- The student must inform Disability Services that he has a disability and needs an accommodation in order to be protected by the Americans with Disabilities Act and Section 504.
+- The student must inform Accessibility Services that he has a disability and needs an accommodation in order to be protected by the Americans with Disabilities Act and Section 504.

-- Morehouse College's responsibility begins upon notification by the student through the Center, and the Center must have received appropriate documentation of a disability that justifies the requested accommodation for equal opportunity.
+- Morehouse College's responsibility begins upon notification by the student through Accessibility Services, and Accessibility Services must have received appropriate documentation of a disability that justifies the requested accommodation for equal opportunity.

 Compensatory Techniques and Coping Strategies

-Housing allots a certain number of spaces within the residence halls.
+Housing allots a certain number of single occupancy spaces within the residence houses.
 These spaces can be used to accommodate the needs of students with disabilities.
-In order to use one of the allotted spaces, a student must provide the Center with documentation of a disability-related need for special housing.
+In order to use one of the allotted spaces, a student must provide Accessibility Services with documentation of a disability-related need for special housing.

-The Center works with students in developing problem-solving strategies and solutions to difficult problems.
-The Center teaches self-advocacy.
+Accessibility Services works with students in developing problem-solving strategies and solutions to difficult problems in order to teach self-advocacy.